 - a.
 To be eligible for Novice Amateur status in a category the applicant cannot have earned forty (40) revalued performance points (Open, Amateur and/or Youth combined, excluding walk-trot) in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - b.
 Exception: Zone 12, 13, and 14.
 To be eligible for Novice Amateur status in a category the applicant cannot have earned twenty (20) revalued performance points (Open, Amateur and/or Youth combined) in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - c To be eligible for Novice Amateur status in a category the applicant cannot have earned fifty (50) revalued Novice Amateur or Novice Youth points combined in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - d.
+Exception: Zone 12, 13 and 14.
+To be eligible for Novice Amateur status in a category the applicant cannot have earned twenty-five (25) revalued Novice Amateur or Novice Youth points combined in that category in any recognized equine association including but not limited to, APHA, AQHA, APHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - e.
+To be eligible for Novice Amateur status in a category the applicant

-To be eligible for Novice Amateur status in a category the applicant cannot have earned \$2,500 in prize money in classes included in that category in any recognized association, including but not limited to NSBA, NRHA, NCHA NBHA, WPRA and PRCA. - e.
-To be eligible for Novice Amateur status in a category, the applicant cannot have won a World Champion or Reserve World title in any recognized equine association, including but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - Year Long Eligibility.
-If an individual is considered a Novice upon application they will be considered a Novice for that calendar year regardless of points and/or money earned. - Individuals that have, AT ANY TIME (not limited to sixty months prior to application), been ineligible for Amateur status according to Rule AM-010.A.2.
+- cannot have earned \$2,500 in prize money in classes included in that category in any recognized association, including but not limited to NSBA, NRHA, NCHA NBHA, WPRA and PRCA. - To be eligible for Novice Amateur status in a category, the applicant cannot have won a World Champion or Reserve World title in any recognized equine association, including but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - Year Long Eligibility.
+If an individual is considered a Novice upon application they will be considered a Novice for that calendar year regardless of points and/or money earned. - Individuals that have, AT ANY TIME, been ineligible for Amateur status according to Rule AM-010.A.2.
 (Remuneration Restrictions) or AM-010.
 A.3.
-(Judges Ineligible), are not eligible for Novice Amateur status. - Renewed Eligibility for Novice Amateur status.
+(Judges Ineligible), are not eligible for Novice Amateur status. - a.
+EXCEPTION: Amateurs that have, AT ANY TIME, been ineligible for Amateur status in a category according to AM-010.A.2.e will be ineligible for Novice Amateur status only in the category in which they have been ineligible. - 5.
+Renewed Eligibility for Novice Amateur status.
 An individual who previously became ineligible for Novice Amateur status in a category due to the point restriction, World or Reserve World Championship title, or earnings, may have their Novice Amateur status in that category restored if, in the 10 years prior to their re-application, they have not earned ten (10) or more APHA and/or other associations' revalued performance points (ROM),any performance points, money or a World Champion or Reserve World Champion title in any recognized equine association, in that category, including but not limited to APHA, AQHA, APHC, IBHA, PHBA, PtHA, AHA, AMHA, ABRA, NCHA, NBHA and/or NRHA.